press & podcasts

 work positive ep: 134: crafting messages that move people

-I share my 3H Framework—a simple but powerful way to make workplace communication clear, emotionally resonant, and action-oriented.
-Dr. Joey and I dive into why so many messages miss the mark by not connecting head, heart, and hands, and how leaders can create transparency and alignment across their organization.
-I also talk about practical ways to use this approach to attract and retain talent, showing how strong internal communication really forms the foundation of a thriving culture.
+Alejandra shares her 3H Framework™ — a simple but powerful way to make workplace communication clear, emotionally resonant, and action-oriented.
+She and Dr. Joey dive into why so many messages miss the mark by not connecting head, heart, and hands, and how leaders can create transparency and alignment across their organization.
+Alejandra also shares practical ways to use this approach to attract and retain talent, showing how strong internal communication forms the foundation of a thriving culture.

 • A smiling woman with shoulder-length brown hair, wearing a red leather jacket, sitting at a desk with a window in the background.